UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking: Introduction

-To address the above challenges, we propose a unified adaptive selection framework with modality-customization in Single Object Tracking (UASTrack), which not only achieves modality-adaptive perception but also incorporates modality-specific structures based on the characteristics of different RGB-X image pairs, as shown in Fig. \ref{fig0} (c2)).
-Specifically, we introduce a Discriminative Auto-Selector (DAS), which is designed to dynamically identify the input modality type, thereby guiding the adaptive selection of the most suitable network structures.
-By employing a classification mechanism that distinguishes image pair combinations (e.g., RGB-T, RGB-D, or RGB-E), the DAS module establishes a robust foundation for adaptive processing modality-specific branches.
-To enhance the DAS learning capability, we also incorporate Classification Constraint Loss (CCL) by using cross-entropy.
-As illustrated in Fig. \ref{fig0}, our proposed DAS module effectively predicts various tasks, achieving prediction success rate (PSR) of 99.58\%, 99.62\%, and 99.96\% for RGB-T, RGB-D, and RGB-E tracking tasks, respectively.
-In contrast, previous methods lack the capability to perform modality-adaptive predictions.
-Although directly applying an RGB-based pre-trained head structure has proven effective in extracting robust multi-modal data, it often leads to sub-optimal performance due to differences in data distribution and modality-specific features.
-To bridge the modality gap by transforming modality-specific features (thermal, event, or depth) into an RGB-based pre-trained feature space, our approach also proposes a novel Modality-Customized Adapter (TCOA) at the task level.
+We aim to build a unified adaptive selection framework with modality-customization for multi-modal object tracking (UASTrack) to address these challenges.
+Our UASTrack is endowed with the ability to recognise the type of auxiliary modality, and incorporates modality-specific structures reflecting the characteristics of different multi-modal tracking tasks, as shown in Fig. \ref{fig0} (c).
+Specifically, we design a Discriminative Auto-Switch (DAS) dynamically to identify the input tasks by employing a classification mechanism that distinguishes image pairs (e.g., RGB-T, RGB-D, or RGB-E).
+The DAS module provides a robust foundation for the subsequent adaptive processing of multi-modal feature fusion.
+To enhance the DAS learning capability, we also incorporate Classification Loss (CL) by using cross-entropy.
+As illustrated in Fig. \ref{fig0} (c), our proposed DAS module predicts various task identities, achieving a Prediction Success Rate of 99.89\%, 99.58\%, and 99.45\% for the RGB-T, RGB-D, and RGB-E tracking tasks, respectively.
+In contrast to previous methods, the DAS functionality enables modality-adaptive tracking.

-Furthermore, since different modalities exhibit significant distributional differences and background redundancy characteristics, the optimization adapter for the prediction head is customized for each modality to maximize its effectiveness.
-To be specific, in contrast to event and depth modalities, thermal data often contains more effective object information, particularly in scenes with limited illumination and occlusion challenges.
-Therefore, a lightweight general adapter is introduced specifically for RGB-T tracking to amplify discriminative features while suppressing noise.
-Due to the depth and event features being sparse, average pooling and max pooling mechanisms are additionally applied to reduce redundancy and effectively extract key modality cues.